On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

 A choice of such data gives weak equivalences

 Thus, up to weak equivalence

 depends only on $V$.
 However, the weak equivalence between the spheres arising from different choices depends on data not specified in the notation.
 This leads to some subtleties in grading equivariant stable homotopy groups over the real representation ring $\RO(G)$.
-See~\cite[Chapter XIII]{MR1413302} and~\cite[\S3]{MR1361893}.
+See~\cite[\S6]{MR764596} and~\cite[Chapter XIII]{MR1413302}.
+The virtual representation spheres arising in this paper always occur as explicit differences of actual representations.

-In the positive stable model structure, the spectrum just written will be cofibrant if and only if the dimension of the fixed point space $V_{1}^{G}$ is positive.
+In the positive complete model structure, the spectrum $S^{-V_{1}}\wedge S^{V_{0}}$ will be cofibrant if and only if the dimension of the fixed point space $V_{1}^{G}$ is positive.

 \begin{defin} Suppose that $V$ is a virtual representation of $G$.
-A {\em \positive{} representative} of $V$ consists of a pair of representations $(V_{0}, V_{1})$ with $\dim V_{1}^{G}>0$ and for which
+A {\em positive representative} of $V$ consists of a pair of representations $(V_{0}, V_{1})$ with $\dim V_{1}^{G}>0$ and for which